What's on in Majorca on Thursday / Friday

 CHILDREN’S CORNER

+Vilafranca.
+17th Children’s and Youth Theatre Fair of the Balearics.
+Complete programme at www.fiet.cat.
+Runs until Sunday October 20.

 Palma.
 18.30 Circ Historic Raluy (circus without animals) at C/Andreu Torrens next to the old Lluis Sitjar stadium (Parc de Sa Riera).
 Hours are Sundays and November 1 at 12.15 and 17.00 , week days 18.30 except on Mondays and Tuesdays which they are not open.
 Saturdays 17.00 and 19.30.
 Tickets at the box office from 15.00 and on Sundays at 11.00.
-On line www.raluy.com Thursday special prices 6 euros and 10 euros.
+On line www.raluy.com.
+Thursday special prices 6 euros and 10 euros.
 Runs until Sunday November 3.
+Tickets start from 15 euros adults and 9 euros children.

 MUSIC